tytydraco/yessleep/out/Weird_Coworker_Update_I_broke_into_a_middle_managers_house.md

 In the meantime...
 I haven't been able to stop thinking about the condition that the hoofed jinn was in.
 How empty it was.
 Was that what Omar wanted to do with Ramy?

 As confident as ever, Ramy assured me that we'd figure something out.
 He joked thay we could simply burn Omar's house down.
 At least, I think he was joking.
-When that happens (not arson, an actual solution,) I'll let you all know.
+When that happens (not arson, an actual solution), I'll let you all know.